Latest information on Covid-19 and autumn plans

 Our campus is open and we are welcoming new and returning students onto campus and into student accommodation from September.
 We have put in place a range of appropriate social distancing measures to ensure our students and staff are safe – please see more details below under ‘Safety measures on campus’.

-The academic year is starting on Monday 21 September as planned, with the week 12-18 September being Arrivals and Welcome Week.
-Students will receive their teaching timetable by 11 September outlining when and where their taught sessions will be happening this semester.
+The academic year is started on Monday 21 September as planned, with the week 12-18 September as Arrivals and Welcome Week.
+Students received their teaching timetable by 11 September outlining when and where their taught sessions will be happening this semester.

 The government’s guidance on 9 September limiting social gatherings to no more than 6 people does not include the provision of education, so face-to-face teaching will go ahead as planned in a socially distant manner.